Qualitative Reasoning Group

 Paritosh, P.K.
 (2006).
 The Heuristic Reasoning Manifesto.
 In Proceedings of the 20th International Workshop on Qualitative Reasoning, Hanover.
 [QR: Common Sense Reasoning]

 Paritosh, P.K. and Klenk, M.E.
 (2006).
 Cognitive Processes in Quantitative Estimation: Analogical Anchors and Causal Adjustment.
-In the Proceedings of the 28th Annual Conference of the Cognitive Science Society, Vancouver.
+Proceedings of the 28th Annual Conference of the Cognitive Science Society, Vancouver.
 [QR: Common Sense Reasoning]

 2005 [back to the top]